ahmed-barakat333/LRI_MM_Pain/README.md

 9- **RRHO_Analysis**: Data and code used to run Rank Rank Hypergeometric Overlap (RRHO) analysis of differentially expressed genes of multiple myeloma cell types.

-10- **Transcriptomics_Analysis_MM_Part1**: Data and code used to analyse multiple myeloma cell-types transcriptomic (microarray, bulk RNA-seq, meta-analysis) datasets.
+10- **Transcriptomics_Analysis_MM**: Data and code used to analyse multiple myeloma cell-types transcriptomic (microarray, bulk RNA-seq, meta-analysis) datasets.
 This folder is organized into subfolders based on cell type:

  - ADCY: Data and code used to analyse adipocytes data
  - BMSC: Data and code used to analyse bone marrow stromal cells data